surprisetalk/writings/essays/PostgreSQL: Indexes.md

 "Hey!
 How's it going?"

+The librarian smiles, but looks like she could use a good nap.
 "Well, my boss asked me to keep track of even more index cards since I last saw you, which has been a bit overwhelming."

 ``` sql
 EXPLAIN SELECT * FROM books WHERE title ILIKE 'A%';